ARDEN PABST, CATCHER

 Pabst shared the catching duties at Altoona with Jason Delay.
 He continued to play well defensively and threw out 35% of base stealers.
 His hitting, obviously, was awful.
 He struck out in well over a quarter of his plate appearances, drew very few walks and generally just didn’t hit.
 From July 1 on, he batted .137.
 He hit just .138 against LHPs.

-The Pirates have three good-fielding, weak- (or non-) hitting catchers in Pabst, Delay and Christian Kelley, who was at Indianapolis in 2019.
-They’ve also signed veterans, in Luke Maile and John Ryan Murphy, with strong gloves and very weak bats, and added another veteran in Andrew Susac.
+The Pirates have three good-fielding, weak- (or non-) hitting catchers in Pabst, Delay and Kelley, who was at Indianapolis in 2019.
+For 2020, they also signed veterans, in Luke Maile and John Ryan Murphy, with strong gloves and very weak bats, and added another veteran in Andrew Susac.
 For 2021, they claimed Michael Perez and signed Tony Wolters, two more glove-only catchers, although Wolters ended up opting for free agency.
 They also re-signed Susac and signed Joe Hudson.
 You have to conclude that the new front office does not see the upper-level catchers they inherited as viable depth options.

 |Signing Bonus: $75,000